Build a Great Nest.js Blog: Full-Text Search for Posts

 Step 1: Database Search Infrastructure

-To use PostgreSQL's FTS feature, we first need to make some modifications to our post
+To use PostgreSQL's FTS feature, we first need to make some modifications to the post

 table.
-The core idea is to create a special column dedicated to storing optimized text data that can be searched at high speed.
+The core idea is to create a special column specifically for storing optimized, high-speed searchable text data.

 We will add a new column of type tsvector